Snow & Ice Clearing

 A. Snow and ice control will generally commence when snowfall accumulation reaches 100 mm.

-The County will endeavour to have bus routes, major collectors, and resources roads opened within 48 hours and all local roads opened within 72 hours, unless weather conditions do not allow these timelines to be met, or in the event of a severe snow event.
+The County will endeavour to have bus routes, major collectors, and resource roads opened within 48 hours and all local roads opened within 72 hours, unless weather conditions do not allow these timelines to be met, or in the event of a severe snow event.

 Snow and ice control may be commenced before accumulations have reached 100 mm if, in the opinion of the County, road conditions could become unsafe if left unattended.